vrsekdev/vrsekdev-framework/docs/blazor-communication-foundation/readme.md

 ...
 ```

-Also, you need to make sure that you registered HttpClient or that you are using custom implementation of `IHttpClientResolver` ([more](#custom-httpclient)).
+Also, you need to make sure that you registered HttpClient or that you are using custom implementation of `IHttpClientResolver` ([more](#custom-httpclient))

 ### Server
 On server, you need to specify configuration for services.
 All extension methods for `IServiceCollection` can be used, including `AddTransient`, `AddScoped`, `AddSingleton` and implementation factories.